 Each user is allocated their own process which is an isolated piece of compute designed this way to lessen contention between users, which is a common challenge for analytics.

-Hydra’s analytics schema separates storage and compute, which means that one user cannot see another’s writes into a database until that database is updated to that user.
+Hydra’s analytics tables separate storage and compute, which means that one user cannot see another’s writes into a database until that database is updated to that user.
 Hydra can spin up read scaling replicas, which are zero-copy clones of the main database for read-only use, enabling high scalability of analytics workloads.